boinor/boinor.github.io/README.md

 _(Activate the python virtual environment before proceeding)_

+Install pip-tools `pip install pip-tools`
+In case it is needed, rebuild the requitements.txt (maybe remove the old version and start from scratch).
 Install the required packages using `pip install -r requirements.txt`

 Build the html and serve locally: